SUPERMAN III (Theatrical Release USA 1983)

 Storyline

 Superman (Christopher Reeve) is back to attend a high school reunion.
 Gus Gorman (Richard Pryor) takes a position as a computer programmer and hacks into his employer’s system to give himself a significantly higher paycheck.
 The CEO of the company, Ross Webster (Robert Vaughn), notices and decides Gus Gorman has high potential to do computer dirty work to destroy the next several years of a Colombian coffee crop.
 Webster orders Gus to take a satellite and create a tornado to destroy the coffee crop.
 Superman saves Columbia from the tornado and saves its coffee crop.
-When Webster finds that His plans didn’t work he wants to rid himself of Superman and tells Gus to get some Kryptonite and kill him.
+When Webster finds that his plans didn’t work he wants to rid himself of Superman and tells Gus to get some Kryptonite and kill him.
 The rest of the story is: DC comic-style good battles evil.

 Additional Thanks